Laboratory formation of scaled astrophysical outflows: Author contributions

 \section{Author contributions}

 Guang-yue Hu and Hui-bo Tang conceived and led this project.
-The experiments were carried out by Shun-yi Yang, Tao Tao, Guang-yue Hu, Chao Xiong, Tian-yi Li, Hui-bo Tang, Shuo-ting Shao, Xiang Lv, Xue-cheng Li, and Chen Zhang.
-Numerical simulations were performed by Shun-yi Yang, Tao Tao, Xue-cheng Li, and Hui-bo Tang.
+The experiments were carried out by Shun-yi Yang, Guang-yue Hu, Chao Xiong, Tian-yi Li, Hui-bo Tang, Shuo-ting Shao, Xiang Lv, Xue-cheng Li, and Chen Zhang.
+Numerical simulations were performed by Shun-yi Yang, Xue-cheng Li, and Hui-bo Tang.
 Additional theoretical support was provided by Ming-yang Yu.
-The paper was written by Guang-yue Hu, Ming-yang Yu, Shun-yi Yang, and Tao Tao with contributions from all the authors.
+The paper was written by Guang-yue Hu, Ming-yang Yu and Shun-yi Yang with contributions from all the authors.